4Cs Home Ties and Crisis Child Care Programs

 4Cs Home Ties helps families in crisis by providing quality, short-term child care.
-Homeless and near homeless families, as well as those participating in MECCA, United Action for Youth, Community Mental Health programs, or other assistance programs, are eligible to receive free child care so that they can:
+Homeless and near homeless families, as well as those participating in Prelude, United Action for Youth, Community Mental Health programs, or other assistance programs, are eligible to receive up to 3 months of free child care so that they can:

 - Search for housing